|

 Astrological Institute' at that time) was the place of research for

-local government.
-After a large expansion in 1980, Mentsekhang became
+government.
+After a large expansion in 1980, Mentsekhang became the

-the center for the treatment, training, research and production of
+center for the treatment, training, research and production of Tibetan

-(about 10 acres) and with a staff of 450, Mentsekhang is also the
+acres) and with a staff of 450, Mentsekhang is also the biggest Tibetan

-biggest Tibetan traditional hospital in Tibet.
-The hospital focuses on
+traditional hospital in Tibet.
+The hospital focuses on the research of

-the research of Tibetan traditional medicine.
-Tibetan doctors believe
+Tibetan traditional medicine.
+Tibetan doctors believe that human bodies

-that human bodies have close relationship to weather.
-Beautiful thangkas
+have close relationship to weather.
+Beautiful thangkas hanging on the

-hanging on the wall are used to depict the system of Tibetan medicine
+wall are used to depict the system of Tibetan medicine while training

-which are used as materials of traditional medicine are also on
+as materials of traditional medicine are also on exhibition.
+In the

-exhibition.
-In the hospital, visitors can try to understand the
+hospital, visitors can try to understand the mysticism of Tibetan

 Use your browsers "Go Back" button to return to the